jst-cyr/YouTubeCompetitorDashboard/Lesson4-Arrays/README.md

-# Lesson 4 - Working with Arrays
+# Lesson 4 - Using JavaScript Array functions to handle multiple results from the YouTube API

 In the previous step, we took a dynamically generated table and sorted the results.
 This was the first 'Array' manipulation done on the data.